AdobeDocs/customer-one.en/help/home.md

 ### Fill out the suport ticket

-After you select **[!UICONTROL Open a support ticket]** you will be directed to the case creation page, where you can enter your product name (Audience Manager, Campaign, Target, etc.), case title, and case description.
+After you select **[!UICONTROL Open a support ticket]** you will be directed to the case creation page, where you can enter your product name (Audience Manager, Campaign, Target, etc.), **[!UICONTROL Case title]**, and **[!UICONTROL Case description]**.

 To expedite the troubleshooting process add the following information in the case description:

 * Clear problem statement
 * Steps to Reproduce